-ppb Parts per billion, or micrograms per liter (ug/L)ppm Parts per million, or milligrams per liter (mg/L)

-SMCL Secondary Maximum Contaminant Level
+ppb Parts per billion, or micrograms per liter (ug/L) ppm Parts per million, or milligrams per liter (mg/L) SMCL Secondary Maximum Contaminant Level TT A required process intended to reduce the level of a contaminant in drinking water.
 90th percentile value in copper monitoring.
 Result is representative of customer sampling stagnant water.

 No locations exceeded the action level for copper.

 90th percentile value in lead monitoring.
 Result is representative of customer sampling stagnant water.

 No locations exceeded the action level for lead.

-Reported value is the highest measurement for disinfection by-products in the distribution system.
+Value is the highest locational, annual average of quarterly measurements for disinfection by-products in the distribution system.
 Values in the range are individual measurements.